AI-Bassem/DocTalk/README.md

 #### *Create API Gateway*

-Follow the steps described in this article below or use the python script in api-gateway.py to create an API gateway for the lambda function that allows clients to call it over HTTPS
+Follow the steps described in this article below or use the python script at `api-gateway.py` to create an API gateway for the lambda function that allows clients to call it over HTTPS

 [[https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-create-api-as-simple-proxy-for-lambda.html#api-gateway-create-api-as-simple-proxy-for-lambda-build]{.underline}](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-create-api-as-simple-proxy-for-lambda.html#api-gateway-create-api-as-simple-proxy-for-lambda-build)